Elgamal Cryptographic System

 In 1984, T. Elgamal announced a public-key scheme based on discrete logarithms, closely related to the Diffie-Hellman technique.The ElGamal cryptosystem is used in some form in a number of standards including the digital signature standard (DSS), and the S/MIME e-mail standard.

-As with Diffie-Hellman, the global elements of ElGamal are a prime number $q$ and $\alpha$ , which is a primitive root of $q$.
-User $A$ generates a private/public key pair as follows:
+As with Diffie-Hellman, the global elements of ElGamal are a prime number q and α , which is a primitive root of q.
+User A generates a private/public key pair as follows:

 Any user B that has access to A’s public key can encrypt a message as follows: